wcjohnchen/database/README.md

 VII.
 References

+XI.
+Technologies

 ## I. Introduction

-PolyADB4-LR database stores information for a specific set of polyadenylation (polyA) sites found in human genome using 3’READS+ deep sequencing that were additionally supported by long read sequencing, and data generated from machine learning.
-Present polyA sites were annotated via NCBI database and by IsoQuant-assigned long reads of ENCODE and GTEx.
+PolyADB4-LR database (v4.01-LR) stores information for an extended set of polyadenylation (polyA) sites found in human genome using 3’READS+ deep sequencing.
+The polyA sites were additionally supported by long read sequencing and data generated from machine learning, and annotated via NCBI database and by IsoQuant-assigned long reads of ENCODE and GTEx.
 This database contains 658,880 entries, 638,089 unique polyA sites, and 33,614 unique genes, and is based on ~2.3 billion 3’READS+ sequencing reads and ~600 million long reads.

 ## II.
 Schema
-1. Data pre-processing and exploratory data analysis

-    Extract and clean data, identify features in the dataset, plot distribution, and determine correlations.
-The dataset is available at: https://www.kaggle.com/ted8080/house-prices-and-images-socal.

-2. Modeling

-    Regression.
-Supervised learning models were implented using Sckit-Learn.
-The data was split into 70% training and 30% test set.
-The dependent variable was log transformed.
-The predictor variables were standardized specifically for linear models.
-Grid search with k-fold cross validation (k = 5) was performed to find the optimal hyperparameters.
-MAE: mean absolute error; MSE: mean standard error; RMSE: root mean standard error.

-    Classification.
-A 2-D CNN model was implented using Tensorflow-Keras.
-The architectural design of the neural network was shown on Table 2.
-The housing prices were grouped into three categories: low (0 to 499,999), medium (500,000 to 999,999), and high (1,000,000 and above).
-Training, validation, and test data consist of 10,832, 1,547, and 3,095 images respectively.

-3. Technologies

-    Python, Numpy, Pandas, Matplotlib, Seaborn, Sckit-Learn, Tensorflow, Keras, AWS EC2, Flask.

-## III.
-Exploratory Data Analysis

-The dataset contains 15,474 housing entries and corresponding images.
-A list of features in the dataset includes:

-1. Image ID (identifier)
-2. Street (address)
-3. City (address)
-4. City code (identifier)
-5. Bed (number of bedroom)
-6. Bath (number of bathroom)
-7. Square feet (number of square feet)
-8. Price (housing price)

 **Figure 1**.
 Histograms of the housing dataset.